 - Exploited: Daniel misbehaves behind Alice and Bob's back, knowing they wouldn't care about what he is doing anyway.

 - Alice and Bob both make sure to treat all of their children equally.

 - Charlie picks up on the lack of attention to Daniel after Ethan is born, and Big Brother Instinct drives him to call it out before it becomes a problem.

 - Discussed: "No, my parents don't abuse or neglect me just become I'm the second child of three!
 What a silly notion."

 - Conversed: "There they go again, leaving Daniel out because he's the middle child."

 - Implied: Alice and Bob are shown buying toys and candy for Charlie and Ethan, but never for Daniel.

-- Played For Drama: Daniel dies of neglect, while Alice and Bob don't get arrested because they (supposedly) didn't know he existed.
+- Played for Drama: Daniel dies of neglect, while Alice and Bob aren't arrested because they (supposedly) didn't know he existed.